Nursing Visa Sponsorship Jobs in Wisconsin

 - Performs tasks related to maintaining skin integrity to include proper repositioning and skin care.
 Ensures special patient supplies and appliances are provided and maintained such as TED hose and sequential compression devices.

-- Under the direction of RN and as determined by site/unit requirements, may be required to remove IVs, provide post mortem care, and bladder scans.
+- Under the direction of RN and as determined by site/unit requirements, may be required to remove IVs, provide post mortem care, perform phlebotomy, ECGs, bladder scans and other skills as allowed under state regulations.

 - Practices within policies and procedures of infection prevention by demonstrating hand hygiene and knowledge of sterile and aseptic procedures, proper disposal of contaminated materials and utilizing proper attire when in direct contact with patients in isolation.